 The fund invests widely.
 It has holdings in around 9,000 companies spanning every sector.
 However, the fund's percentage holdings in these companies are small, so we must delegate responsibility to their boards.
 We expect boards to set the company's strategy, oversee management and be accountable to shareholders.
 Good corporate governance promotes transparency and protects our rights as an investor.
 Good governance also breeds confidence in the markets and contributes to long-term value creation.
 The future value of the fund is dependent on the value created by the companies in which we invest.
-13

-Internationally agreed standards on corporate governance promote long-term value creation.
+long-term value creation.
 We recognise a set of international principles and standards from the UN and the OECD.